shioyadan/Konata/docs/kanata-log-format.md

 Typically，the first parameter (param0) is the ID of an instruction.

 ### Instruction ID

 Each command uses a unique ID in a file to specify the target of the command.
-This ID is specified by the second argument of the "L" command described later.
+The ID of each instruction is set by the second argument of the "L" command described later.

 ### Lane

 Each instruction can have multiple pipeline states, which can be overlaid in a viewer.
 For example, you can overlay a stall state on top of the normal pipeline stages.

-A overlaid layer is called a "lane", and is specified by the second argument of the "S" or "E" command.
-By default, lane 0 outputs normal pipelines and lane 1 outputs stall.
+An overlaid layer is called a "lane", and is specified by the second argument of the "S" or "E" command.
+By default, the lane zero outputs normal pipelines and the lane one outputs stall.

 ## Command Reference

 ## C=

-    C=	<Cycle>
+    C=	CYCLE

 * Specify the number of cycles since simulation start.
-* <Cycle> is the number of cycles elapsed from the start of simulation to the start of log.
+* CYCLE is the number of cycles elapsed from the start of simulation to the start of a log.
-* Usually appears after the header line.
+* Usually it appears after the header line.

 Example: This log output starts from the cycle　7